A Teaposy Tea Party-Enjoying Tea Time with Toddlers and Tweens

 Alex turns two

-A Tea Party Brunch
+Have a Tea Party Brunch

 When I arrived at my oldest daughter Cara’s house both families were there: my youngest daughter, Christa and her children Olivia and Marco.
 They happen to be my two oldest grandkids.
 The youngest children belong to Cara: Grace and Alex.